 For the majority of people, when a site instructs you to “install a meta tag in the section of the index.html file of your website” it makes you want to crawl in a hole and cry.
 Yoast SEOsimplifies this task and has a spot for you to paste the meta tag for Bing Webmaster tools, Google Search Console, Yandex Webmaster Tools, Pinterest, Facebook, Twitter, and Google+.
 For that, I am forever grateful!

 BONUS: Google Analytics for WordPress by MonsterInsights

 Before I wrap up, I want to talk about Google Analytics and share a bonus plugin.
 Google Analytics is an absolute must!
 If you don’t already have it installed on your site I want you to go install it immediately.
 This requires you to add a unique tracking code to your header.php file.

 Don’t freak out.
 There are easy ways to do this.
 Many WordPress themes include a feature to easily paste your Google Analytics tracking code.
-This is why we didn’t include a Google Analytics plugin in the official list of must have plugins.
+This is why we didn’t include a Google Analytics plugin on the official list of must-have plugins.

 If your website theme does not include this handy feature, and you’re completely lost on how to add the code to your header.php file, install the Google Analytics for WordPress by MonsterInsights plugin.
 This is a free plugin that allows you to install Google Analytics without touching any code.

 As I mentioned earlier, you want to focus on speed.
 The faster your site loads, the longer people will stay and read your content.
 This means you need to optimize how many plugins you install.